AKSYOA/Modeling-Simulation/README.md

 - ~~Calculate Performance Measures for each server~~
 - ~~Calculate System Performance Measures [AverageWaitingTime - MaxQueueLength - WaitingProbability]~~
 - ~~Display Performance Measures in the GUI~~
+- ~~Calculate Busy Time intervals for each server~~
+- Display -Busy Time- Chart for each server in the GUI
 - Fix Bugs in Random Selection Method
-- Generate and Display -Busy Time- Chart for each server